What is Telepsychiatry

 As with any new development in the field of medicine, the question of effectiveness surrounding telemedicine and psychiatry is often a common topic.
 In addition to convenience, the use of telepsychiatry has proven to be effective for those seeking care for a variety of mental health conditions and concerns, including mental illness, anxiety disorders, substance abuse, bipolar disorder, and more.

 An overwhelming amount of research shows satisfaction to be high among those in need of care, psychiatrists, and other professionals.
-Additionally, telepsychiatry is proven to be just as effective as face-to-face services, with privacy and confidentiality equally important as in-person care.
+Telepsychiatry is also proven to be just as effective as face-to-face services, with privacy and confidentiality equally important as in-person care.

 Is Telepsychiatry Covered by Insurance?